 The notion of expertise is essential for B2B opinion leaders, and when it comes to conversations, he rightly explains that one must talk in terms of the “community” and not the audience.

 Here is his full interview captured unmasked and unfiltered during one of his visits to the Visionary Marketing premises in Paris.

 Influence versus opinion leadership

 Influence is a word which is somewhat overused today in all sorts of ways, whether it’ s B2C or B2B.
-In a certain way, it could be described as a The B2B purchasing process is the result of a long life cycle often linked to a contract as there ar... of human space.
+In a certain way, it could be described as a The B2B purchasing process is the result of a long life cycle often linked to a contract as there are many people to convince. of human space.

 The thought leader is not there to sell directly, but to share ideas, pass on projects, and get employees and partners to buy them

 B2B opinion leaders bring together a complete ecosystem.
 They facilitate the discussion and sharing of ideas.